octopize/avatar-python/doc/source/user_guide.md

     dataset = client.datasets.create_dataset(request=f)
 ```

-## How to launch an avatarization with metric
+## How to launch an avatarization with metrics

-You can lunch an avatarization with some simple privacy and signal metrics.
+You can launch an avatarization with some simple privacy and signal metrics.

 ```python
 from avatars.models import AvatarizationJobCreate, AvatarizationParameters